Customer service redesign

 Every space matters!

-As the most frequently used page by customer service agents, instead of a clean, spacious layout with strong hierarchy, they prefer a dense structure that minimizes scrolling and clicks.
+As the most frequently used system by customer service agents, instead of a clean, spacious layout with strong hierarchy, they prefer a dense structure that minimizes scrolling and clicks.

 Challenges